codersudo55/codersudo55/README.md

 - 🌱 I’m currently learning advanced concepts related to Embedded systems.

-- 💞️ I’m looking to collaborate on projects related to ML and DL related projects.
+- 💞️ I’m looking to collaborate on projects related to Machine Learning and Deep Learning.

 - 📫 How to reach me - Ping me on my [LinkedIn](https://www.linkedin.com/in/sudarshansrini55/)